Thetta/Thetta-Documentation/quickstart-guide/5-wrapping-up-everything.md

-# 5 - Wrapping up everything
+# 5 - Wrapping up

-Ok, last time our code looked like this:
+Last time the code looked like this:

 ```javascript
 pragma solidity ^0.4.24;